aws/aws-parallelcluster/docs/source/functional.rst

 .. _functional

-How cfncluster Works
+How CfnCluster Works
 ####################

-cfncluster was built not only as a way to manage clusters, but as a reference on how to use AWS services to build your HPC environment
+CfnCluster was built not only as a way to manage clusters, but as a reference on how to use AWS services to build your HPC environment

 .. toctree::